googleNewIconwhatsapp iconTwitterIconinstagramIcon

 State/ Region

 However, it is vital to know that even though some places may pay nurses more with competition and a higher cost of living.
 On the other hand, areas with fewer people or cheaper cost of living may have slightly lower wages but a better balance between professional and personal life.
-In the table below, you will get the average nurse salary in UK based on state and region.
+In the table below, you will get the average nurse salary in the UK based on state and region.

 State/ Region

-Average Salary of nurse per month (INR) 2024-25
+Average Salary of nurse per month (INR) 2025

 England